Advanced Filtering

 How Filtering Works

-Section titled “How Filtering Works”Weproxa uses a split filtering strategy for performance:
+Section titled “How Filtering Works”WePROXA uses a split filtering strategy for performance:

 - Simple queries (URL, host, path, method, status, etc.) are evaluated client-side for instant results